ak6129/PUI2016_ak6129/HW7_ak6129/README.md

 Plot shows the trend of total number of injuries for 7 years.

 Note:
 I uploaded original file that was used to do the plot.
 This file was copied form DOT webpage in October.
-The link that reffers to csv file is showing now new data, so when you run this notebook, you have to reffere to file saved locally.
+The link that reffers to csv file is showing now new data, so when you run this notebook, you have to reffer to file saved locally.
+Also I uploaded RoadInjuriesbyYear.png - the picture of plot that I made.
+This picture could be used in plot review assignment.